jakson92/foxbit-trade-bot/README.md

 **Project in development**

-The main idea of this project is give to users the possibility in create their own strategies to buy and sell bitcoins based on simple javascript events.
+The main idea of this project is give to the users the possibility in create their own strategies to buy and sell bitcoins based on simple javascript events.

 ## Implemented features